dfguerrerom/mgci-docs/docs/source/sepal/index.rst

    <a href="../_static/sepal_tables/Transition_Matrix_SubB.csv" download="_static/sepal_tables/Transition_Matrix_SubB.csv">Transition_Matrix_Su
 </a>
 b
 .. note:: Remember that SEPAL SDG 15.4.2 :sub:`beta` only accepts :code:`.csv` files.
-Therefore,once all these tables are modified as per the countries'needs ,they should be made     into :code:`.CSV` and imported into the SEPAL environment as described in earlier sect   ions. here.
+Therefore,once all these tables are modified as per the countries'needs ,they should be made  into :code:`.CSV` and imported into the SEPAL environment as described in earlier sectons. here.